nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Or KIT.

 KIT is a desktop app that helps users manage their tasks and it is the one and only taskmanager you will ever need.
 With a simplistic design of UI and powerful functionalies embedded, KIT is capable of executing your instructions swiftly.
-On top of that, KIT is keyboard friendly, thereby saving you the trouble of moving the mouse and clicking.
+On top of that, KIT is keyboard friendly, thereby saving you the trouble of ever moving the mouse and clicking.

 Now, let's get you started!
 ## 2. Quick start